Is attack surface reduction part of Windows?

-Keep the rule in audit mode for about 30 days to get a good baseline for how the rule will operate once it goes live throughout your organization.
+Keep the rule in audit mode for about 30 days to get a good baseline for how the rule operates once it goes live throughout your organization.
 During the audit period, you can identify any line-of-business applications that might get blocked by the rule, and configure the rule to exclude them.

 In most cases, it's easier and better to start with the baseline recommendations suggested by Defender for Endpoint than to attempt to import rules from another security solution.
 Then, use tools such as audit mode, monitoring, and analytics to configure your new solution to suit your unique needs.

-Does ASR support third-party security solutions?
+Does attack surface reduction support third-party security solutions?

 I applied a rule using GPO.
 Now when I try to check the indexing options for the rule in Microsoft Outlook, I get a message stating, 'Access denied'.

 Try opening the indexing options directly from Windows 10 or Windows 11.